django-cms/django-cms/docs/how_to/16-grouper-admin.rst

 **Extra grouping fields** define fields of the content model by which they are grouped:
 :class:`~cms.models.contentmodels.PageContent` uses ``language`` as an extra grouping field.
-This means that one :class:`~cms.models.pagemodel.Page` object can have multiple :class:`~cms.models.contentmodels.PageContent` objets assign to which differ in their language.
+This means that one :class:`~cms.models.pagemodel.Page` object can have multiple :class:`~cms.models.contentmodels.PageContent` objects assign to which differ in their language.

 If not extra grouping fields are given each grouper object can have at most one content